-No, you do not have to use only mini potatoes, this recipe can also work with normal russet potatoes.
-Just make sure to cut them in smaller chunks so they cook as mini potatoes would.
+No, you do not have to use only mini potatoes.
+This recipe can also work with normal russet potatoes.
+Just make sure to cut them into smaller chunks so they cook as mini potatoes would.

 What Dishes Go Well with Roasted Greek Potatoes?

 And, of course, what Grecian dinner would be complete without a Horiatiki a.k.a.
 Greek Village Salad?

 - Crispy Hasselback Potatoes with Rosemary and Garlic Recipe